rectorphp/rector/docs/how_to_add_test_for_rector_rule.md

 <br>

-In this perticular case, the code should change - `final` should be added, so the test fixture would look like this:
+In this particular case, the code should change - `final` should be added, so the test fixture would look like this:

 ```php
 <?php